plainas/post-slideshow-gallery/readme.txt

 This is a very barebones plugin, it aims to do one thing well and nothing else.
 There are no fancy extra features.
 Just insert [postslideshow] on your post content where you want the slideshow to appear and you're good to go.
 All the pictures of the current post will be included in the slideshow.

-The dimensions of the gallery can be condigured in options menu.
+The dimensions of the gallery can be configured in the options menu.

 == Installation ==